Theodore Olson: Later legal career: After 2000

 Apple Inc. hired Olson to fight the FBI–Apple encryption dispute court order to unlock an iPhone, which ended with the government withdrawing its case.
 Olson also represented New England Patriots quarterback Tom Brady in the Deflategate scandal, which ended with Brady electing not to pursue Supreme Court appeal of a four-game suspension.
 In 2017, Olson represented a group of billboard advertisers in a lawsuit against the City of San Francisco.
 The group challenged a city law requiring soda companies to include in their advertisements warnings that consumption of sugar-sweetened beverages is associated with serious health risks like diabetes.
 The suit claimed that the law is an unconstitutional restriction on commercial speech.
 In September 2017, a panel of the 9th Circuit Court of Appeals agreed with Olson and provisionally barred the city's mandated warnings.

 In March 2018, Olson turned down an offer to represent Donald Trump in the probe of Russian interference in the 2016 election.
 In November 2019, Olson represented the DACA recipients in the Supreme court case Department of Homeland Security v.
 Regents of the University of California.
 On June 18, the Supreme Court upheld the program due to the failure of the Trump administration to follow the Administrative Procedure Act while rescinding DACA.
-In 2023, Olson wrote in an op-ed that the U.S. should conclude the criminal cases of the remaining defendants.
+In 2023, Olson wrote in an op-ed that the U.S. should conclude the criminal cases of the remaining Guantanamo Bay defendants.
 Citing the complicated nature of death penalty cases, as well as the fact that many of the convictions already secured had been partially or fully overturn by appeals courts, he publicly encouraged the government to offer sentences of life in prison.

 Personal life

 Olson was married four times.
 His first marriage was to Karen Beatie whom he met in college at the University of the Pacific.
+They divorced in 1986.
 Olson's second wife was Jolie Ann Bales, an attorney and a liberal Democrat.
+They divorced in 1990.
 Olson's third wife, Barbara Kay Olson (née Bracher), an attorney and conservative commentator, was a passenger aboard the hijacked American Airlines Flight 77 that crashed into a sector of the Pentagon on his birthday, September 11, 2001.
 Her original plan was to fly to California on September 10, but she delayed her departure until the next morning so she could wake up with her husband on his birthday.
 Before she died, she called her husband to warn him about the flight.
-Some of the phone call was recorded and can still be heard.
 On October 21, 2006, Olson married Lady Evelyn Booth, a tax attorney from Kentucky and a lifelong Democrat.
 They remained married for 18 years until his death.
 Olson died of a stroke at a hospital in Falls Church, Virginia, on November 13, 2024, at the age of 84.